yairEO/tagify/README.md

 ## Building the project
-Simply run `gulp` in your terminal, from the project's path (Gulp should be installed first)
+Simply run `gulp` in your terminal, from the project's path ([Gulp](https://gulpjs.com) should be installed first).

+The source files are this path:
+   /src/

+The output files which are automatically generated using Gulp are in:
+   /dist/

+The rest of the files are most likely irrelevant.

 ## Basic usage
 Lets say this is your markup, and you already have a value set on the input (which was pre-filled by data from the server):